uccollab/uccollab.github.io/_pages/lab.md

 ## Natural Language Processing For Expert Domains (ExpNLP)

-At ExpNLP, we work on **Natural Language Processing** applied to expert domains, with a focus on the real-world impact of AI.
+At ExpNLP, we work on AI (and NLP specifically) for expert domains.
+That means, we focus on the real-world impact of AI.
+We ask ourselves "How can language technologies support experts' work in complex, high-stakes settings"?
+This requires us to measure performance not only by benchmark scores, but also by reliability, transparency, and practical value.
+We highly value qualitative insights, explanations beyond pure scores, and human evaluation.

-Our interests include:
+Our research interests include:

-- Evaluation of Large Language Models in expert domains including software engineering, healthcare, and industry dynamics.
+- Evaluating AI in expert domains: in areas like software engineering, healthcare, and industry, errors are costly and understanding strengths and limitations of AI is critical.
-- Reliable integration of multimodal data in AI to help domain experts in their work.
+- Integrating multimodal data in Expert AI: experts deal with many forms of information beyond text, including images, structured data, reports, and other domain-specific signals.
+Expert AI must effectively We investigate combine such data to support real-world expert workflows.
-- Expert-AI interaction and collaboration.
+- Expert–AI interaction and collaboration: we aim to design AI systems that assist rather than replace domain experts, enabling powerful partnerships and better decision-making.

 ---